lipiec-kacper/MazeProject/Description.md

 **Characters**

-> Main character
-> Malfunctioning Entity Groups
-> Arcade Master: this is the final Boss of the game
+> The player can choose between to characters : The Scientist or the Guardian
+> Mobs that are dispached on the map
+> Bosses who are waiting at the entre of each room

 **Collectibles**

-> Heart (Heal) ;
+> Bandages (Heal)
-> Coins (Points)
+> Medikits (Heal)
+> Experience points after killing or wining a minigame
 > Different weapons
-> Keys to open the different doors

 **Interactions and their effects/consequences**

 > Collisions between the character and the walls, so the character doesnt go out of the map
-> A door system for every room (opening when entering the room and closing when the character is in the room)
+> A door system for every room (opening when entering the room )
 > Moving forward, backward, left, right
-> Collecting hearts to gain health and be able to fight entities safely
+> Collecting bandages and medikits to gain health and be able to fight entities safely
-> Collecting exp points to end the game with the most points and increase your health and attack stats
+> Collecting exp points to end the game with the most points
 > Fighting against monsters, to get exp and moving in the game